Cart-pole Swing-up Task Using MPC

 \[\begin{align*} \min_{x(\cdot), u(\cdot)}\ &\ \sum_{i=0}^{N-1}{\frac{h_k}{2}\Big(w(t_k) + w(t_{k+1})\Big)}\\ s.t.\ &\ \frac{h_k}{2}\Big(f(x(t_k)) + f(x(t_{k+1}))\Big) = x(t_{k+1}) - x(t_k)\\ &\ -\mathbf{a} \leq x(t_k) \leq \mathbf{a}\\ &\ -b \leq u(t_k) \leq b.\\ &\ x_0 = 0, \forall i = 1, \cdots, N-1. \end{align*}\]

-For the original direct collocation approach, the cost is only the control squared and there is an additional terminal state constraint.
-However, in a MPC framework, this approach is too “fragmented”.
-Intuitively, one can think that under such a setup, in order the minimize the cost, it would be best to plan to only reach the top at the end of the preview horizon.
-Since in MPC the preview horizon is moving, this will make the system never attempt to actually reach the target, but always “preparing” to.
+For the original direct collocation approach, the cost is only the control squared, and there is an additional terminal state constraint.
+However, in an MPC framework, this approach is too “fragmented”.
+Intuitively, one can think that under such a setup, in order to minimize the cost, it would be best to plan to only reach the top at the end of the preview horizon.
+Since in MPC the preview horizon is moving, this will make the system never actually attempt to reach the target, but always “prepare” to.

 Results